ilblackdragon/pymisc/README.rst

 License
 -------

-Copyright (C) 2011 Ilya Polosukhin
+Copyright (C) 2012 Illia Polosukhin
 This program is licensed under the MIT License (see LICENSE)